frankshearar/Home/NuGet-Cross-Plat-Credential-Plugin-(V2).md

 Currently NuGet has a simple plugin model that's used for authentication against protected feeds.
 The problem is currently that's only available in VS and NuGet.exe.
 Consumers need to be able to restore against protected feeds cross-plat in msbuild/dotnet.exe.
-Additionally we want to establish trust between the process running restore and the credential provider before running it.
+Additionally, we want to establish trust between the process running restore and the credential provider before running it.

 ### Who is the customers?
 The customers are all users of protected feeds.
 That includes the majority of VSTS/MyGet users.